valleyofdoom/PC-Tuning/README.md

 You may have optionally found a stable overclock for your display in earlier sections using [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) which you can dial in now.

 - Typically, you have the option of performing scaling on the GPU or display.
 Native resolution does not require scaling thus results in identity (no) scaling.
 Furthermore, identity scaling renders most of the scaling options in the GPU control panel obsolete.
-If you are using a non-native resolution, there is an argument for favouring display scaling due to less GPU processing
+If you are using a non-native resolution, there is an argument for favoring display scaling due to less GPU processing

 - Aim for an ``actual`` integer refresh rate such as 60.00/240.00, not 59.94/239.76